 Eyebrow dandruff is a similar issue to dandruff on the scalp.
-It causes flaky skin to shed from the area.
+It causes flaky skin to shed from the area and appear under, around, or between the eyebrows.

 Eyebrow dandruff may have a few different causes.
 These can include dry skin, seborrheic dermatitis, and contact dermatitis.